cncf/tag-security/security-whitepaper/v2/cloud-native-security-whitepaper.md

-Core areas of concern for financial and insurance industries that are essential to successful cloud native adoption are legal framework compliance, data localization requirements, immutable audit logging, unauthorized disclosure of information, and fraud detection..
+Core areas of concern for financial and insurance industries that are essential to successful cloud native adoption are legal framework compliance, data localization requirements, immutable audit logging, unauthorized disclosure of information, and fraud detection.
 Fraud, being somewhat unique to the sector, can have a direct impact on fund availability, making the integrity of financial transactions of paramount importance.

 ##### Healthcare